Stories That Work: How Strategic Narratives Can Transform Purpose, Brand, and Reputation

 Storytelling has become a staple of marketing and communications in recent years, and with good reason.
-Unfortunately, many firms still struggle to do storytelling well.
+Unfortunately, many firms still struggle to tell stories that work.
 They settle for generic, superficial narratives that do nothing to forge connection and credibility with stakeholders, and in some cases do the opposite.

 What Might Have Been: Starbucks